mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2013-11-25-drawing-textures.md

 comments: true
 ---

 If you've been following along you now know all my Paper techniques[^techniques] and tricks for painting basic landscapes.
 Trees, grass, skies, clouds, water, and waves --- all the parts for building a solid landscape foundation.
-This next part of my Mastering Paper guide will cover texture techniques for creating bricks, wood grain, concrete, and rocks.
+This next tutorial in my Mastering Paper series will cover techniques for creating textures like bricks, wood grain, concrete, and rocks.

 {% include toc.html %}